 Ricketts Point Marine Sanctuary Excursions

 Explore the beautiful Ricketts Point Marine Sanctuary with all of your senses!
-From our drama based introduction, to a journey along the sandy beach to the rock platform to discover items washed ashore and what creatures make this special place their home.
+We take you on a journey along the sandy beach to discover items washed ashore.
+Explore the rock platform to discover the creatures that make this special place their home.
 Discover our guided play-based learning stations to uncover more secrets of the beach!

 Ricketts Point Marine Sanctuary is a unique protected area that incorporates intertidal rock pools and sandy beaches.
 Through hands-on exploration and personal observations, students will discover the plants and animals that live in this protected place and how human use of these areas have changed over time and with the seasons.